 In the reading from James three weeks ago, the apostle asked the community to treat its poor as well as it treats its rich members.
 Last week he ordered the members to be honest about their envy.
 Today he warns of the fatal consequences of greed, both for the greedy and for the community.

 Much of Mark's gospel is about Jesus educating his disciples about what it means to be a disciple.
 Here his disciples show a certain narrow-mindedness that Jesus has to correct.

 The Situation Within the Situation: At the outer level, Numbers was written after the Exile, in the 6th century B.C.E., by Jewish priests hoping to put the broken nation back together, and keep it faithful to God.
 Faithfulness to God, in the minds of these priests, meant strict monotheism, attention to ritual detail, and keeping the moral requirements of the more ancient Law.
 Their method was to retell the story of the Exodus, from the 12th century B.C.E., with emphasis on the issues they deemed important in the present.

 The inner level of Numbers, chapter 11, has two stories of God's responses to the continuing complaints of the wandering Israelites.
 One response is enclosed within the other.
 The people had complained earlier about their hunger, and God had given them manna.
 Now they're lamenting the absence of meat from their diet, comparing the manna unfavorably to the variety of foods they had while enslaved in Egypt.

 Interestingly, the Lord's first response is to bolster Moses with some helpers.
-He tell Moses to gather seventy elders.
+He tells Moses to gather seventy elders.
 The Lord promises to "take some of the spirit that is on you and put it on them.
 Then they will bear the burden of [leading] the people with you."